nicolasduminil/50-shades-of-rest/async-clients/README.md

           Unexpected exception %s""", ex.getMessage());
       }
     }
+<p style="text-align: center;">Listing 3.2: Using the JAX-RS 2.0 non-blocking client to asynchronously invoke endpoints</p>

 We're still using the `async()` method to invoke our endpoint but, this time, the `get()` method won't take anymore the type of the expected result as its